LLMnesia vs Obsidian for AI Conversation Notes

 Use Obsidian for AI output if:

-- The AI output is part of a larger synthesis you're building
+- The AI output is part of a larger synthesis you are building.

 Use LLMnesia if:

-- You've lost useful AI answers because you forgot to save them
+- You have lost useful AI answers because you forgot to save them.

 Frequently asked